 Flat file integration is more basic and does the same as direct integration but uses an intermediate file such as a CSV (Comma Separated) or defined text-based file, again processed by the click of a button or at timed intervals.
 The back office accounts, warehouse or ERP systems and the EDI provider will use an agreed format.

 Similar to a flat file integration, but using a more complex structure to store the data, such as an Excel spreadsheet or Microsoft access database table.
 This often applies to older back office systems or ones with limited or predefined options.

 TrueCommerce provides powerful, feature rich EDI integrations with all of the top accounting and ERP packages, to meet the requirements of small, emerging, mid-market and enterprise businesses.
-To see how other businesses are making the most of their EDI integration, read our recent blog post.
-Or to view our information pack click here.
+To see how other businesses are making the most of their EDI integration, read our recent blog post or alternatively view our Integrated EDI information pack.

-A selection of our most common EDI integrations can be found below, or a list of our wider integrations can be found here.
+A selection of our most common EDI integrations can be found below.
+View a list of our wider EDI integrations.